nate-browne/SurfReportBot/README.md

-Unfortunately, I can't always be out there to surf every great swell, but I still like keeping up with swell patterns to be able to see what I'm missing and maybe get a session in later that day.
+Unfortunately, I can't always be out there to surf every great swell, but I still like keeping up with swell patterns to be able to see what I'm missing and to see if it'd be worth trying to get a session in later that day.

 This project uses the MagicSeaweed API to get the current surf report and report it to me to assist with those mind surf sessions that happen when I'm sitting at